openshift/hive/docs/using-hive.md

   pullSecretRef:
     name: pull-secret
 ```

+Note: my-gcp-cluster-metadata-json is the optional and shall be applicable only if the cluster is already managed by hive and my-gcp-cluster-metadata-json already exists in the original ClusterDeployment yaml.

 If the cluster you are looking to adopt is on AWS and leverages Privatelink, you'll also need to include that setting under `spec.platform.aws` to ensure the VPC Endpoint Service for the cluster is tracked in the ClusterDeployment.